lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 }
 ```

-With the STA set to 100 days, this program will nonetheless terminate correctly after receiving the input at tag (6s, 0):
+With the STA set to 100 weeks, this program will nonetheless terminate correctly after receiving the input at tag (6s, 0):

 ```
 Fed 0 (c): Starting timestamp is: 1722803307426429000.